 Assignments: a) A mid-term short paper, b) students’ team presentations of selected cases during the last seminars of the semester, and c) a final individual paper to be based on an elaboration of each student’s contribution to the team presentation in assignment b).

 Prerequisites: Students must have had a prior study of Renaissance and Modern Western architecture as demonstrated by a copy of transcript or course syllabus.

-Note: 15 spaces are reserved for MArch II students (the course fulfills Techniques and Discourse requirement).
+Note: 15 spaces are reserved for MArch II students who select the course first in the limited enrollment course lottery (the course fulfills Techniques and Discourse requirement).

 Please note that the video is from the the last semester in which this course was offered.